Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: The nonlinear system

-with $(v_0, u_{e, 0})\in \bigl(H^1_0(\Omega)\cap W^{2(1-\frac{1}{q_N}), q_N}(\Omega)\bigr)^2$, $z \in L^{\infty}(Q)$ and
+with $(v_0, u_{e, 0})\in \left(W^{2/3, 6}(\Omega)\cap H^1_0(\Omega)\right)^2$, $z \in L^{\infty}(Q)$ and

-It is not difficult to show the null controllability of (\ref{Srelaxed-orig}) with a control in $L^2(\omega\times (0,T))$, but these kind of controls are not sufficient to use fixed point arguments in order to control the nonlinear system (\ref{Sequiv1}).
-Our strategy then will be to change a bit the functional (\ref{Jfunctional}) in order to get controls in $L^{q_N}(Q)$ and then apply a fixed point argument.
-In fact, we consider the functional:
+Arguing as in the proof Theorem \ref{controllability2}, we can show the null controllability of \eqref{linearization-cubic} with controls in $L^2(\omega\times (0,T))$.
+However, these $L^2$ controls are not sufficient to apply fixed point arguments and obtain the null controllability of the nonlinear system \eqref{Srelaxed-orig}.
+For this reason, we modify a little the functional (\ref{Jfunctional}), obtaining controls which will allow us to employ Schauder's fixed point Theorem.
+Indeed, for any $\delta >0$, we consider the problem:

-where $(\varphi^{\eps}, \varphi_e^{\eps})$ is the solution of the adjoint system (\ref{generaladjoint-1}) with initital data $(\varphi_T,\varphi_{e,T})$.
+where $(\varphi^{\eps}, \varphi_e^{\eps})$ is the solution of the adjoint system (\ref{generaladjoint-1}) with initital data $(\varphi_T,\varphi_{e,T}) \in L^2(\Omega)^2$.